Amazon drops additional $1 million-plus into Seattle City Council races, with ballots out this week

 The Service Employees International Union and the Unite Here hotel-workers union also have spent hundreds of thousands of dollars on the council races, mostly to support candidates competing with those backed by the Chamber.

-Businesses and other contributors can give no more than $250 directly to council candidates who are using Seattle’s taxpayer-funded democracy vouchers, and no more than $500 to candidates not using the vouchers.
+Businesses and other contributors can give no more than $250 to council candidates who are using Seattle’s taxpayer-funded democracy vouchers, and no more than $500 to candidates not using the vouchers.
 But there’s no such limit on contributions to PACs that spend independently from candidate campaigns.

 Ballots for the Nov.
 5 elections are being mailed to voters this week, with all seven of the council’s district seats up for grabs.